JR Motorsports: Car No. 8 history

 On September 27, 2023, JR Motorsports announced that Sammy Smith will drive the No. 8 for the 2024 season.
 Smith started the season with a 23rd-place finish at Daytona.
 He made the playoffs with four top-fives and thirteen top-ten finishes.
 During the playoffs, Smith scored his second career win at Talladega.

 In 2025, JRM reverted the No. 8 back to the former Dale Earnhardt Incorporated font design retaining Sammy Smith as the driver.
 Smith started the 2025 season with a 24th place finish at Daytona.
 At Martinsville, he wrecked Taylor Gray while fighting for the lead on the final overtime lap, triggering a multi-car pileup.
 As a result, Smith was docked 50 driver points and fined USD25,000.
 At Rockingham, Smith finished second to Jesse Love, but Love was disqualified after failing post race inspection; as a result, Smith earned his first win of the season.

+Smith started the 2026 season with a 5th-place finish at Daytona.
+On August 26, it was announced that Smith would not return to JRM for 2027.

+Carson Kvapil (2027)

+On August 27, it was announced that Carson Kvapil would move from the No. 1 to the No. 8, replacing Sammy Smith for the 2027 season.